bloomberg/phabricator-tools/py/abd/README.md

 Render arcyd status file as meaningful html to present to users.
 * `abdcmd_devstatushtml.py` -
 Help develop status pages by providing simulating various statuses.
-* `abdcmd_fetchspecial.py` -
-Fetch the special refs for managed repos.
 * `abdcmd_fsck.py` -
 Check the Arcyd files for consistency and fix any issues.
 * `abdcmd_init.py` -